 Design For Digital #5 – From Train to Scooter

-In many organizations there is an increasing friction between ‘Central IT’ – in charge of the big core systems, ERP and enterprise data – and business units, which cannot wait to put their hands on the latest cloud and mobile solutions.
+In many organizations there is an increasing friction between ‘Central IT’ – in charge of the big core systems, ERP and enterprise data – and business units, which cannot wait to put their hands on the latest cloud, analytics and mobile solutions.

 The bulk of the budget belongs to Central IT, which uses it mostly to keep the lights on for the existing applications landscape.
 Their focus is on industrialization, simplification and cost control.
-As a result, Central IT is getting isolated from the business side, condemned to sustain existing systems with an ever-shrinking budget and too little headroom to innovate.
-As a result, business units are understandably tempted by bricolage IT for short-term solutions, at the risk of applications sprawl, redundancy, data apartheid, silo building and general sub-optimization.
+It may thus get easily isolated from the business side, condemned to sustain existing systems with an ever-shrinking budget and too little headroom to innovate.
+As a result, business units are understandably tempted by bricolage IT for short-term solutions, at the risk of applications sprawl, redundancy, data apartheid and silo building.

-To avoid this valley of delivery disillusion, we propose to distinguish, and then specifically manage, multi-speed IT, each ‘speed’ with its own dynamics, timing, economic models, governance and design considerations, and therefore each with its own development, testing and maintenance tools and methods and with its own capabilities.
+The right way to deal with this is through multi-speed IT, each ‘speed’ with its own dynamics, timing, economic models, governance and design considerations, and therefore each with its own development, testing and maintenance tools and methods and with its own capabilities.

 Two of these ‘speeds’ pertain to the stable, traditionally and naturally more centralized part of the IT landscape: in our transportation analogy, Trains, the industrial-strength backbone enterprise systems, and Buses, a bit more specialized and flexible.
 Two others are part of the business landscape, with the need to be fast and adaptive: Cars, supporting smaller, specialized groups, and Scooters, providing apps and tools for individuals or teams.

-Connecting and keeping them all in synch, we distinguish a fifth, crucial ’speed’ that provides the platform application services – in our transportation analogy, the Station, the hub of the enterprise.
-It takes care of synchronization, integration, integrity and security and makes application and data services available.
-Building a digital platform – together with its key vision of releasing the notion of highly centralized control – is described in more detail in our upcoming Let It Be design principle.
+Connecting and keeping them all in synch, there is a fifth, crucial ’speed’ that provides the platform IT services – in our transportation analogy, the Station, the hub of the enterprise.
+It takes care of synchronization, integration, integrity and security and makes application and data services available between the two worlds.
+Building a digital platform – together with its key vision of releasing the notion of highly centralized control – is described in more detail in the Platform No 3 design principle.

 Train-style development typically assumes solid requirements management, a clear distinction between IT supply and demand, predictable and definable outcomes, enterprise-grade systems and tools and a medium- to long-term (waterfall-like) phasing of development and releases of solutions.
 In the world of Scooters, agile solutions are rapidly built and released by joint teams of business users, developers, testers and operations experts.
 They leverage digital platforms – notably featuring APIs and high-productivity development tools.
 What’s available in the catalog determines the value scenarios that are delivered.
 Classic requirements are considered harmful.